MPAS-Dev/compass/docs/design_docs/compass_package.rst

 Contributors: Xylar Asay-Davis

-Some testcases involve multiple steps of running the MPAS model, each with a hard-coded number of cores (and often with a corresponding hard-coded number of PIO tasks), which makes it tedious to modify the number of cores or nodes that a given testcase uses.
+Some test cases involve multiple steps of running the MPAS model, each with a hard-coded number of cores (and often with a corresponding hard-coded number of PIO tasks), which makes it tedious to modify the number of cores or nodes that a given test case uses.
 This problem is exacerbated in test suites, where it is even more difficult and tedious to modify processor counts for individual test cases.
-A system is needed where the user can more easily override the default number of cores used in one or more steps of a testcase.
+A system is needed where the user can more easily override the default number of cores used in one or more steps of a test case.
 The number of PIO tasks and the stride between them should be updated automatically to accommodate the new core count.